x0r19x91/demov-cfg/README.md

 # demov-cfg
-Generate Basic CFG for main() in a movfuscated binary
+Generate Basic CFG for main() in a movfuscated binary.
+Work in progress

 ## Required Libraries